 Progress through innovation

-ACD Pharma was originally established to develop fish health products for the aquaculture industry.
+ACD Pharma was originally established to develop biocontrol products for the aquaculture industry.
 However, groundbreaking results and the development of new technology from its work on bacteriophages have demonstrated how advances made in one sector can be extended in another.

 In 2018, ACD Pharma launched Custus®YRS as the world’s first bacteriophage product for use in aquaculture.
 The preceding research efforts has provided a technological platform that can be used to develop bacteriophage products for combating bacteria harmful to both animals and people.